elastisys/compliantkubernetes/docs/adr/0055-welkin-to-consist-of-both-public-and-private-open-source.md

 - Bad, because a public open source distribution is easier to show every single detail about, as all details are laid out in public anyway.
 - Bad, because there may be a general perception that "open source" loosely means _public_ open source, and that it should all be available on e.g. GitHub.
+- Bad, because there is no way for community contributions.